-Deed vs. title: What’s the difference?
+Deed vs title: What’s the difference?

 “Title to real estate is simply its ownership status, and a deed is the document used to transfer the ownership,” Erwin says.
-“We often refer to ownership of a property by saying ‘X is on title to Property Z’ or ‘X is the titleholder of record on Property.’
-That simply means that a review of the records shows that the most recent deed to Property Z transferred ownership to X.”
+“We often refer to ownership of a property by saying ‘X is on title to Property Z’ or ‘X is the titleholder of record on Property Z.’ That simply means that a review of the records shows that the most recent deed to Property Z transferred ownership to X.”

 The deed includes the specifics of the buyer and seller involved in the transaction.
-Let’s say Tim, who is the only titleholder, is selling a home to Lisa and Ann, who are both listed on the loan application to buy the property.
+Let’s say Tim, who is the sole titleholder, is selling a home to Lisa and Ann, who are both listed on the mortgage loan application to buy the property.
 In this case, Tim is considered the grantor, and Lisa and Ann are the grantees, Erwin says.

 “In addition to being executed by the grantor, a deed must comply with state statutory requirements in order to be valid,” Erwin says, “and it must be recorded in the public records of the county where the property is located.
 Once a deed has been recorded, it becomes part of what is referred to as the ‘chain of title’ — the ownership record.”

-- Special warranty deed: This is also known as a limited warranty deed because it limits the legal liabilities for the seller.
+- Special warranty deed: Also known as a limited warranty deed because it limits the legal liabilities for the seller.
 Let’s say that Tim owned the property from 2012 through 2021.
 With a special or limited warranty deed, Tim guarantees that there are no outstanding liens or issues from that period of ownership.
 If any issues from before that period arise, Tim is off the hook.

 - Interspousal transfer deed: These deeds are often used in divorce cases when the deed to the home was previously in both spouses’ names and ownership needs to be transferred to just one of them.